 What do you think your diaries mean to those who read them?

-How do the people who you wrote about feel about your blog?
 Anything you haven’t felt brave enough to share?

 Do you have any favourite entries you want to highlight?